 Similarly, if a property owner knows something is dangerous on their property and they have not had a chance to fix it yet, they must clearly mark the hazard in a way that is visible to any visitors.

 Ignorance of the law is no excuse, and it does not matter if the property owner is unaware of their legal obligations to assert a standard of reasonable care.
-Therefore, it is critical for them to understand the property owner’s duty in Glastonbury premises liability cases.
+Therefore, it is critical for them to understand the property owner’s duty in local premises liability cases.

 Different Classifications of Visitors

-A property owner’s duty changes depending on who is visiting the property.
+A Glastonbury property owner’s duty changes depending on who is visiting the property.
 A person’s classification can either create a heightened responsibility or a lowered responsibility.